emojicode/emojicode.github.io/src/reference/classes.md

 ### Promises

-You must watch out not break the superclass’s *promises*.
+You must watch out not to break the superclass’s *promises*.
 Promises are a set of rules that ensure that the class’s routines can be used the same way as its superclass’s routines – a main characteristic of object orientation.
 These promises are:

-- The new routine must the take the same number of arguments.
+- The new routine must take the same number of arguments.
 - The return type of the new routine must be the same or a subtype of the super method’s return type.
 - The arguments of the new routine must be of the same type or a super type of the super method’s argument type.